FluoxetineReturn to Fluoxetine overview

 You need good contraception when you are taking fluoxetine

 - You should use good contraception when you are taking fluoxetine.
 This is because there is a slightly higher risk of problems in the developing baby if you take fluoxetine in the early stages of pregnancy.
+However fluoxetine and related antidepressants (known as SSRIs) are thought to be better choices if you need antidepressant medicine.

 - If you do become pregnant while you are on fluoxetine, you should carry on taking the medicine and go back to your doctor as soon as possible, to see if you should change or stop your medicine.